thosgood/this-weeks-finds/markdown/101-151/week128.md

 unitary representation on the loop state space of the Ashtekar formalism.
 Certain elements of the diffeomorphism group can be regarded as asymptotic rotations of space relative to its surroundings.
-We construct states that transform non-trivially under a 2 π rotation: gravitational quantum states with fractional spin.
+We construct states that transform non-trivially under a 2 \pi rotation: gravitational quantum states with fractional spin.

 14) Steve Carlip, Black hole entropy from conformal field theory in any